-Did you know that skin cancers currently account for around 80% of all newly diagnosed cancers?
-The rate of skin cancers is increasing in Australia and around the world and there are a number of reasons.
+Did you know skin cancers account for around 80% of all newly diagnosed cancers?
+The rate of skin cancer is increasing in Australia and around the world, and there are several reasons.
 Here at SunDoctors, two of the questions we’re most commonly asked are, “Why is skin cancer more prevalent today” and “Why is skin cancer so common in Australia?”
 We’re here to provide some answers.

 The rising rates of skin cancer around the world

-A number of factors causes skin cancer to develop in skin cells, including damage by UV radiation and genetic makeup.
-However between 95 and 99% of all skin cancers are caused by sun exposure.
-As ozone levels gradually deplete around the globe we are exposed to more harmful UV radiation from the sun, which can lead to melanoma.
-Melanoma is the deadliest form of skin cancer yet also the most preventable, so it’s hoped that improved awareness will reduce these rates over time.
+Many factors cause skin cancer to develop in skin cells, including damage by UV radiation and genetic makeup.
+However, between 95 and 99% of all skin cancers are caused by sun exposure.
+As ozone levels gradually deplete around the globe, we are exposed to more harmful UV radiation from the sun, which can lead to melanoma.
+Melanoma is the deadliest form of skin cancer yet also the most preventable, so improved awareness is hoped to reduce these rates over time.

-Australia has one of the highest rates of skin cancer in the world, and it’s particularly common in Queensland.
+Australia has one of the highest rates of skin cancer globally, and it’s particularly common in Queensland.
 So why is skin cancer so high in Australia?
-Firstly, we’re a nation of nature-lovers.
-Our weekends are filled with hiking, biking, fishing, swimming and playing outdoors, and many of us also work outside.
-While we enjoy a lifestyle that many around the world envy, we also expose ourselves to more UV radiation as a result.
+Firstly, we’re a nation of nature lovers.
+Our weekends are filled with hiking, biking, fishing, swimming and playing outdoors, and many also work outside.
+While we enjoy a lifestyle much worldwide envy, we also expose ourselves to more UV radiation.

 The other big factor is that the ozone layer over Australia is particularly thin, and this protective layer is believed to have depleted by approximately 5-9% since the 1960s.
 That means significantly higher rates of UV radiation for Aussies who are out in the sun.
-Although our awareness of sun safety has improved over time, we’re still not as careful as we could be.
+Although our sun safety awareness has improved over time, we’re still not as careful as possible.

 Who can be at risk in Australia?